adi3e08/Physics_Informed_Model_Based_RL/README.md

 We show that, in model-based RL, model accuracy mainly matters in environments that are sensitive to initial conditions, where numerical errors accumulate fast.
 In these environments, the physics-informed version of our algorithm achieves significantly better average-return and sample efficiency.
 In environments that are not sensitive to initial conditions, both versions of our algorithm achieve similar average-return, while the physics-informed version achieves better sample efficiency.

-We also show that, in challenging environments, physics-informed model-based RL achieves better average-return than state-of-the-art model-free RL algorithms such as Soft Actor-Critic, as it computes the policy-gradient analytically, while the latter estimates it through sampling.
+We also show that, in challenging environments, physics-informed model-based RL achieves better average-return than state-of-the-art model-free RL algorithms such as Soft Actor-Critic, as it computes the policy-gradient analytically.

 For more information check out,
 - [Project Webpage](https://adi3e08.github.io/research/pimbrl)